 Something else to consider is the possible need to create a durable power of attorney, as well.
 You usually name yourself as the original trustee, so that you can maintain control over the trust while you are alive.
 However, a successor trustee may not have the authority to manage any additional property you owned while you are incarcerated, if it was not included in the living trust.
 That is where the need for a power of attorney will come in.

-If you have questions regarding living trusts, or any other retirement planning needs, please contact Sexton, Bailey Attorneys, PA online or by calling us at (470) 443-0062.
+If you have questions regarding living trusts, or any other retirement planning needs, please contact Wilcox Attorneys, PA online or by calling us at (470) 443-0062.